Future Naval Capabilities

 - Sea Strike: Weapons, aircraft and expeditionary warfare technologies that provide precise and persistent offensive power

-For more information, download a copy of the FNC Guidebook or contact the FNC team via email at ONR_FNC_Team@navy.mil.
+For more information or to get engaged, download a summary of the FY16 Enabling Capability (EC) New Starts with contact information, download a copy of the FNC Guidebook, or contact the FNC team via email at ONR_FNC_Team@navy.mil.